 What does credit mean?

-Having a good credit history is critical to easily obtaining life goals like: a home mortgage or lease on an apartment, an auto loan, low-interest credit cards, and more.
+Having a good credit history is critical to easily obtaining life goals including a home mortgage or lease on an apartment, an auto loan, low-interest credit cards, and more.

 Either way, you have a right to know what is on your credit report and what to expect when a lender runs a credit check on you.